Skip to main content

 Radiation Therapy for a Cancer of Unknown Primary

-Radiation therapy uses high-energy rays (or particles) to kill cancer cells or slow their rate of growth.
-The goal of radiation therapy may change based on the situation.
+Radiation therapy can be used to treat CUP.
+However, the goal of radiation therapy may change based on your situation.

+For some cancers that have not spread too far from where they started, it can be used alone or with other treatments such as surgery with the goal of trying to cure the cancer.
 When cancer has spread extensively, radiation can be used to relieve symptoms such as pain, bleeding, trouble swallowing, intestinal blockage, compression of blood vessels or nerves by tumors, and problems caused by metastases to bones.

-• External beam radiation therapy focuses a beam of radiation on the cancer from a machine
+• External beam radiation therapy focuses a beam of radiation on the cancer from a machine.

 • Internal radiation therapy (brachytherapy) places a radioactive material directly into or as close as possible to the cancer.